Brexit fuels worries about expected U.S. earnings recovery

 That could slip further as second-quarter reports get under way, which has been the case in recent history.
 Second-quarter earnings are forecast to decline 3.9 percent from a year ago.

-Wells Fargo & Co (WFC.N), Citigroup (C.N) and JPMorgan Chase & Co (JPM.N) will be among the earliest U.S. heavyweights to post second-quarter results, all reporting in mid-July.
+Wells Fargo & Co, Citigroup and JPMorgan Chase & Co will be among the earliest U.S. heavyweights to post second-quarter results, all reporting in mid-July.

 Some U.S. companies are already voicing caution about Brexit.